 Odds and Ends

 Green Bank is located in the Appalachian Mountains at an elevation of 2,700 feet (~823 meters).
-Weather in mid-September can be quite cool at night and even during the day.
+Weather in early August is usually comfortable, but can be quite hot during the day and cool at night.
 Closed-toe shoes are required for tours of the GBT.

 Questions should be directed to Will Armentrout (ude.o1679399988arn@r1679399988tnemr1679399988aw1679399988, GBO) and Brenne Gregory (ude.o1679399988arn@y1679399988roger1679399988gb1679399988, GBO).